-With an anime-inspired theme, patrons will find that Houston’s newest nightclub is nothing like they’ve ever seen before.
+With an anime-inspired theme, patrons will find that this nightclub is nothing like they’ve ever seen before.
 Following in similar footsteps as Cherry, the Houston bar with an early '80s motif, Zenaku, is the second and most recent downtown concept from Carson Hager’s Hospitable Viking Group.
 Thematically, Zenaku goes one step further than his other concepts, and the minute that guests walk in the doors, they’ll be transported to a colorful hideaway that comes alive at night.

 "So the narrative of what would lead us to all of our design decisions and how we took this thing on was you, as our customer, live in an anime version of San Francisco," Hager tells Houstonia that the idea is "The customer heard about this new nightclub near Japantown that has this wild dance floor with these crazy motion, and projection all over the walls."